Get Started Today Phone Icon 262-527-4411

 Penalties for Failure to Pay Child Support in Wisconsin

 Failing to make child support payments on time (or at all) can hold significant penalties in Wisconsin.
-If you don’t pay court-ordered child support, you will be actively violating a court order and you may be held in contempt of court.
-This could result in fines and jail time, or you could even be referred to the District Attorney for review for a possible criminal case.
+If court-ordered child support is not paid, this will result in actively violating a court order and one may be held in contempt of court.
+This could result in fines and jail time, or referral to the District Attorney for review for a possible criminal case.

-If your past child support dues are more than $500, the state, through the child support agency, may place a lien placed on your property without a court hearing.
-These act as a hold placed your property, such as land and vehicles.
-You must pay or satisfy the child support lien before you are able to sell the property.
+If past child support dues are more than $500, the state, through the child support agency, may place a lien placed on any property without a court hearing.
+These act as a hold placed on property, such as land and vehicles.
+One must pay or satisfy the child support lien before selling the property.

 Possible outcomes and consequences of a child support lien:

-• Liens paid in full will remain on your credit report for 7 years from the date paid
+• Liens paid in full will remain on credit reports for 7 years from the date paid

 • State agencies will deny grants & loans